GoogleChrome/developer.chrome.com/site/en/blog/extension-news-october-2023/index.md

 - The extensions [Google Developer Experts program](https://developers.google.com/community/experts) was launched in August.
 We have over a dozen new Chrome extension-focused GDEs from around the world providing us with great feedback.
 It's a very exciting time for the program!
 - We attended [TPAC](https://www.w3.org/2023/09/TPAC/) (W3C's annual conference) as part of the [Web Extensions Community Group](https://github.com/w3c/webextensions) and met with representatives from Firefox and Safari along with several members of the community.
 We made significant progress on several topics, including moving towards more consistent extension APIs, working on a specification, and building on top of Web Platform Tests to create a new testing suite.
 Read the full minutes in the [WECG repository](https://github.com/w3c/webextensions).
-- Last week, the extension's team participated in the Ad-Filtering Dev Summit in Amsterdam.
+- Last week, the extension team participated in the [Ad-Filtering Dev Summit](https://adfilteringdevsummit.com/) in Amsterdam.
 They met several of you at a coffee chat they hosted before the summit week and the open office hours on Friday.
     <figure>
       {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/Dc2jNjuo21hkCq4cZBiI.jpg", alt="Extension team in Ad-filtering Dev Summit", width="600", height="533" %}
       <figcaption>